 The Rona Tranby Trust is a not-for-profit, charitable organisation that supports the recording and preservation of Indigenous Australian oral history.
 The Trust has established The Rona Tranby Award and Collection.

 To date, the Trust has given 25 Rona Tranby Awards to support a range of projects across Australia.
 Each award plants a seed that continues to grow over the years and helps to preserve stories important to all Australians, strengthening identity & community

-The ‘Rona Tranby Collection’ is an ongoing, work in progress consisting of all the works that have been funded by the Trust, a repository of stories and experiences that can enrich all Australians and even those from other parts of the world who would seek to understand our ancient land and broad cultural traditions.
+The Rona Tranby Collection is an ongoing, work in progress consisting of all the works that have been funded by the Trust, It is a repository of stories and experiences, managed with the approval and in collaboration with the Indigenous award recipient and their communities.
+The collection will be a resource for Australians and also those from other parts of the world who would seek to understand our ancient land and broad cultural traditions.

 On September 2nd 1991 the Rona Tranby Trust was launched at Tranby Aboriginal College (now Tranby National Indigenous Adult Education and Training).

 It was established from a bequest in the will of Thomas Rona.
 Tragically, Thomas and his wife Eva died in a car accident in September 1987.
 The Ronas were Jewish.
 They were Holocaust survivors and active members of the NSW Jewish Board of Deputies.Many of their family members were murdered in Nazi concentration camps during World War II.
 As a result of their experiences, they took a keen interest in raising awareness of the Holocaust, promoting inter-ethnic harmony and social justice, and supporting Indigenous communities.